dylancolwill/misp-taxii/README.md

 - [ ] ~~include ability to return taxii and stix~~
 - [ ] ability to view headers in demo
 - [ ] failure responses
+- [ ] finish install and usage instructions